orientechnologies/orientdb-docs/Graph-Consistency.md

 ## Usage

-To use consistencies mode that don't use transactions, set the `sql.graphConsistencyMode` setting to `notx_sync_repair` or `notx_async_repair` in OrientDB `bin/server.sh` script or in the `config/orientdb-server-config.xml` file under properties section.
+To use consistencies mode that don't use transactions, set the `sql.graphConsistencyMode` global setting to `notx_sync_repair` or `notx_async_repair` in OrientDB `bin/server.sh` script or in the `config/orientdb-server-config.xml` file under properties section.
 Example:

 ```xml
 ...